snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_model_docs.md

 {% enddocs %}

 {% docs table_media_ads %}
 This derived table aggregates information about ads.
 Each row represents one ad played within a certain media on a certain platform.
-Stats about the number of ad clicks, progress reached and more are calculated as total values but also as counts of unique users (identified using `domain_userid`).
+Stats about the number of ad clicks, progress reached and more are calculated as total values but also as counts of unique users (identified using `user_identifier`).
 {% enddocs %}